Meet the Faculty

 TRAINING: Nevada began dancing at age 4 at Benvin Dance and Preforming Art Center and has been with Ideal Dance since 2010.
 She also danced under Joe Nikel in her high school musicals and apprenticed with him to choreograph the musicals after she graduated.
 She continues to take any class she can, including taking ballet and modern under Kevin Maloney in college, classes with Attack Theatre and other community and online classes.

-TEACHING: Nevada started demonstrating at Ideal Dance in 2012 and has been a substitute teacher since 2019.
+TEACHING: Nevada started demonstrating at Ideal Dance in 2012, was a substitute teacher since 2019, and has been teaching regularly since 2024.
 She is also the head choreographer for Penn Hills High School Musicals and the coach for the Penn Hills Dance team.

 TEACHING PHILOSOPHY: Seeing taking dance class as an act of self love, Miss Nevada strives to have students know that they deserve to take up space and make decisions that are kind to themselves.
 Dance is not a contest but rather a way to better dancers’ relationships with their bodies by working hard for themselves and their dance community.